RayAndrade/TheRayCode/CPP/Creational/Factory/FY1/script.md

     virtual void applyLabel()    = 0;
     virtual void showProduct()   = 0;
 ```
+Now let create some toys
 Now let's create our first toy the **Bike**.
-We include the Toy interface.
+We include the Toy interface

 ```cpp
 #include "Toy.h"
 ```
-now we can extend this class with the toy interface
+now we can extend this class with the toy interface and the requaired methods
 ```cpp
 class Bike : public Toy{